Adaptive Window Selection for Financial Risk Forecasting: Simulation studies

 Following \cite{hoga2023monitoring} and \cite{wang2025backtesting}, we adopt a skewed-$t$ GARCH(1,1) process:

-and $\{\epsilon_t\}_{t=1}^T$ are i.i.d innovations from a skewed Student-$t$ distribution proposed by \cite{fernandez1998bayesian}, with zero mean, unit variance, degrees of freedom $\nu=5$ and skewness parameter $r=0.95$.
-Let $T=2000$ and $\gamma_t=0.7+0.25\id(t>1000)$, which indicates a structural change of the data-generating process after the time $1000$.
+and $\{\epsilon_t\}_{t=1}^T$ are i.i.d.~innovations from a skewed Student-$t$ distribution proposed by \cite{fernandez1998bayesian}, with zero mean, unit variance, degrees of freedom $\nu=5$ and skewness parameter $r=0.95$.
+Let $T=2000$ and $\gamma_t=0.7+0.25\id(t>1000)$, which indicates a structural change of the data-generating process after the midpoint.

-As the conditional mean of $L_t$ is zero, our objective is to forecast VaR of the process $L_t$.
-As mentioned in Section \ref{sec:boot}, when the data is serially dependent, the moving block bootstrap is more helpful to keep the dependence structure.
-We therefore perform this bootstrap method with $B=500$ and $l_i=\lceil i^{1/3}\rceil$ .
-Table~\ref{tab:Sim_C} compares various approaches under the GARCH setting.
-Overall, BAWS delivers the reliable performance: it achieves the lowest MSE, CR, and CL among the considered methods, while its absolute bias is slightly higher than that of fixed window with length 250.
+Given that the conditional mean of $L_t$ is zero, we focus on forecasting the VaR of $L_t$.
+As mentioned in Section~\ref{sec:boot}, the moving block bootstrap is used to preserve the dependence structure in time-series data.
+We therefore implement this bootstrap method with $B=500$ and $l_i=\lceil i^{1/3}\rceil$ .
+Table~\ref{tab:Sim_C} compares various approaches under this setting.
+Overall, BAWS achieves the lowest MSE, CR, and CL among all competing approaches, while its MAB is slightly higher than that of the fixed window of 250.
 In contrast, fixed-window benchmarks are less responsive to the dynamic change of volatility.
-The less restrictive threshold specification in SAWS tends to admit overly large windows and leads to the similar result as the full window approach.
-These findings indicate that BAWS is suitable for VaR forecasting when volatility evolves over time, which is also consistent with the pattern in Figure~\ref{Fig:C.1}.
-BAWS adjusts rapidly after the structural change in volatility dynamics and follows the true VaR path more closely over time.
-In contrast, the fixed window methods adapt more slowly to volatility shifts and achieve accurate forecasts only after all pre-break observations have been discarded.
+The pre-specified threshold in SAWS tends to admit overly long windows and leads to a similar result as the full window approach.
+Figure~\ref{Fig:C.1} further illustrates the dynamic behavior of the forecasts.
+BAWS responds quickly to the structural change in volatility dynamics and tracks the true VaR path more closely over time, while the fixed window methods achieve accurate forecasts only after most pre-break observations have been discarded.

-Overall, these results highlight the importance of dynamically adjusting the window size to improve forecasting accuracy.
-While the rolling window approachs can accommodate non-stationarity to some extent, they lack the sensitivity to respond promptly to the most recent and substantial distribution shifts.
-The proposed approach addresses this limitation by incorporating the data characteristics into the threshold, thereby enhancing the overall estimation accuracy.
-This improvement, however, slightly compromises the statistical efficiency, as the method may occasionally select smaller sample sizes than necessary.
+Overall, these results highlight the importance of dynamically adjusting the window size to improve forecast accuracy.
+The proposed approach addresses this need by incorporating data characteristics into the threshold.
+This improvement, however, may slightly compromise statistical efficiency when selecting relatively short windows.

+Additional simulation results, including sensitivity analyses with respect to the bootstrap threshold level $\beta$, are reported in Section~\ref{sec:supp-sensitivity} of the Supplementary Material.